-- 2005: North Carolina provider Madison River Communication is fined $15,000 for blocking Voice over Internet Protocol (VoIP) calls and ordered to stop by the FCC.
+- 2005: North Carolina provider Madison River Communication was fined $15,000 for blocking Voice over Internet Protocol (VoIP) calls and ordered to stop by the FCC.

-- 2006: Congress rejects five different bills that would have given the FCC power to enforce net neutrality violations.
+- 2006: Congress rejected five different bills that would have given the FCC power to enforce net neutrality violations.

-- 2007: The Internet Freedom Preservation Act, a bill to amend the Communications Act of 1934 to ensure net neutrality, was introduced in Congress but never passes.
+- 2007: The Internet Freedom Preservation Act, a bill to amend the Communications Act of 1934 to ensure net neutrality, was introduced in Congress but never passed.

-- 2009: After scrutiny by the FCC, AT&T reverses its policy that blocked iPhone users from making internet calls over its cellular network via non-Apple apps such as Skype and Google Voice.
+- 2009: After scrutiny by the FCC, AT&T reversed its policy that blocked iPhone users from making internet calls over its cellular network via non-Apple apps such as Skype and Google Voice.

-- 2014: Comcast users complain they’re experiencing poor speeds for Netflix.
+- 2014: Comcast users complained they were experiencing poor speeds for Netflix.
 To solve the problem, Comcast charged Netflix a fee to improve the “interconnection between ISPs” and speed up their content (something other ISPs had done with Netflix but without the fee).
-A year later the FCC begins investigating the legality of Netflix’s interconnection complaints and other video providers, such as HBO, Sony and Showtime start asking ISPs for dedicated bandwidth to improve their video content.
+A year later, the FCC investigated the legality of Netflix’s interconnection complaints and other video providers, such as HBO, Sony and SHOWTIME® started asking ISPs for dedicated bandwidth to improve their video content.

-- 2015: Under President Barack Obama and then-FCC Chairman Tom Wheeler, the FCC votes 3-2 to adopt net neutrality law ensuring “that no one — whether government or corporate — should control free open access to the Internet.”
+- 2015: Under President Barack Obama and then-FCC Chairman Tom Wheeler, the FCC votes 3-2 to adopt the net neutrality law ensuring “that no one — whether government or corporate — should control free open access to the internet.”